 Obverse: Turbanded bust of Jahangir with radiate head left and resting his left hand on

-a Koran, Persian legend on left SHABIH JAHANGIR SHAH AKBAR SHAH
+a book of verse, Persian legend on left SHABIH JAHANGIR SHAH AKBAR SHAH

 Portrait of Jahangir Shah (son of) Akbar Shah, on right

-SANA SHASH JULUS Regnal year 6, within double circles with pellet .
+SANA SHASH JULUS Regnal year 6, within a circle of dots.

-Reverse: A lion to left surmounted by sun.
+Reverse: A lion to left surmounted by rising sun.
 Persian legend under lion, SANA SHASH JULUS

 AH year 1020.
-Struck on wide flan, within double circles with pellet.
+Struck on wide flan, within a circle of dots.

 Islam prohibits displaying the images or idols of human or animals.
 As soon as Shah Jahan